Lao cuisine: Fish

+Insects

 Fruits

-Fruits in Laos may consist of watermelon, pineapple, sugar apple, (custard apple or sweetsop), longan, litchi, Asian pear, mango, rose apple (water apple), banana, jackfruit, rambutan, young coconut, orange, sweet tamarind, papaya, durian, sugarcane, pomelo, sapodilla, guava, star apple, mangosteen, melon, santol, langsat, grapes, corossolier (soursop), mak yom, and mak num nom.
+Fruits in Laos include watermelon, pineapple, sugar apple, (custard apple or sweetsop), longan, litchi, Asian pear, mango, rose apple (water apple), banana, jackfruit, rambutan, young coconut, orange, sweet tamarind, papaya, durian, sugarcane, pomelo, sapodilla, guava, star apple, mangosteen, melon, santol, langsat, grapes, corossolier (soursop), mak yom, and mak num nom.

-Melon carving is also a popular tradition in Laos, where artists may carve beautiful flowers and other designs into fruits such as watermelon.
-Fruit arrangements are also common, and these are done during special occasions such as weddings and other ceremonies.

 Kitchen utensils

 The typical Lao stove, or brazier, is called a tao-lo and is fueled by charcoal.
 It is shaped like a bucket, with room for a single pot or pan to sit on top.
-The wok, maw khang in Lao, is used for frying and stir frying.
+The wok, maw khang in Lao, is used for frying and stir-frying.
 Sticky rice is steamed inside of a bamboo basket, a huad, which sits on top of a pot, which is called the maw nung.

 A large, deep mortar called a khok is used for pounding tam mak hoong and other foods.
 It is indispensable in the Lao kitchen.